Knotx/knotx-fragments/handler/engine/README.md

 Node status is a simple text value managed by the engine.
 It resembles a fragment's status but is a bit more accurate (such as a `UNSUPPORTED_TRANSITION` value).

-Let's see the example fragment's log.
+Let's see an example fragment's log.
 There is a fragment that defines a task named `taskName`.
 The task is a graph of two nodes: `A` and `B`.

 ![A and B ends correctly](assets/images/a_success_b_success.png)